-The Company operates as the CCP for derivative instruments, equity trades and government debt debt repos; therefore, it incurs counterparty risk.
+The Company operates as the CCP for derivative instruments, equity transactions and Government debt repos; therefore, it incurs counterparty risk.
 It hedges this risk by managing the collateral required of all market participants based on a sophisticated system of measurement and control of open positions that enables it to request additional collateral depending on the day-to-day activity of members in real time, under the terms set out in its Regulation and Circulars, and in prevailing legislation.